General Contractor Invoice Template with Change Orders

 What a general contractor invoice template should include

-A strong general contractor invoice template should make the project easy to audit.
+A strong general contractor invoice template makes the project easy to audit at a glance.
+With one look, the client should be able to answer four questions:

 1. What was the original contract amount?